severity1/terraform-cloud-mcp/README.md

 When contributing, please follow these guidelines:
 - Ensure all code includes proper type hints
 - Run mypy type checking before submitting PRs
-- Follow the code style guidelines in CLAUDE.md
 - Add tests for new functionality
 - Update documentation for any new features or changes
-- Add entries to RELEASE_NOTES.md for significant changes